Mxgicixn/january_tourney/README.md

 ## Welcome!
+For Team 14574: fork repo into your account. open repo using vcs in android studio make sure builds and things are running configure multidex(if needed) and standardize apk version set up git remote

 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.

 If you are new to the *FIRST* Tech Challenge software and control system, you should visit the online wiki to learn how to install, configure, and use the software and control system: